-- Sales by Month – Determine the progress of sales throughout the month, year or given time period.
+Sales by Month reports help you determine the progress of sales throughout the month, year or given time period.
 When you generate a sales-by-date report, you can also identify trends or patterns around high-sale or low-sale periods.
-Using those insights, you can plan targeted campaigns to leverage high peaks or improve low producing months using special discounts or promotions.
+Using these insights, you can plan targeted campaigns to leverage high peaks or improve low-producing months using special discounts or promotions.
 These types of reports also help you make purchasing designs by identifying demand trends throughout the year.

-- Sales by Territory – Easily identify how each territory is performing and see the performance of individual reps.
+Easily identify how each territory is performing and see the performance of individual sales reps.
 This report can help you identify which territories to focus on, where to add resources and other factors that influence sales in any given area.

-- Customer Ranking – Zero in on customers that are not buying the same quantities of products this year compared to previous years.
-By investigating increases or decreases in purchasing behavior by customer, you identify industry trends and see which customers need more support.
+This report allows you to take a closer look at your customer’s buying behaviours and zero in on customers that are not buying the same quantities of products this year compared to previous years.
+By investigating increases or decreases in purchasing behavior by the customer, you can identify industry trends and see which customers need more support.
+This allows you to design targeting campaigns for different customers and give direction to your sales and customer service team based on real-world data.